Maira-Nawaz/pfsinterns-Health-and-Lifespan-Analysis/README.md

 schooling on lifespan.
 It also explores the relationships between life expectancy and habits like smoking and alcohol consumption, as well as the role of immunization coverage.
-The study provides valuable insights to help countries prioritize areas for improvement and effectively enhance the overall life expectancy of their populations
+The study provides valuable insights to help countries prioritize areas for improvement and effectively enhance the overall life expectancy of their populations.